top of page

 - gut brain structures to assist autonomic and enteric regulation in behaviors and mood

-readiness of sensory reception
+foundational readiness of sensory reception

 VII.
-Day 3 is dedicated to specific issues babies need help with
+Day 3 is dedicated to specific issues babies need help with.

 Lecture and lab (practicing on other class participants) to define structures